Tannerite00/RecipeApp/README.md

 Picture capability will be added so usrs can see the finished recipes and what they look like.
 Will hopefully have community engagement so the photos come from real people making the recipes!

-Payment portal for people to sign up for the app and so it can be displayed on the google and apple app stores.
+Payment portal for people to sign up for the app and so it can be displayed on the google and apple app stores. (this feature has been added, however we sare still beta testing so it is not active.)